 Furthermore, choices such as binge-drinking and alcohol abuse are ultimately in the hands of the individual.
 If someone decides to damage their liver and other vital organs through heavy drinking then that is their decision – they are a free agent and must face the full consequences of their actions.
 For those who do not want to see their liberty violated, then they should oppose a minimum pricing for alcohol.
 In addition, if there should be a minimum price for alcohol for the sake of public health, should there not also logically be a minimum price for fast food?
 I don’t think we want to go down that road – the government should not decide what we put in our bodies.

 We should also remember that, regardless of the price, alcoholics will get hold of alcohol.
 The fact that addictive drugs such as heroin and cocaine are expensive and difficult to get does not seem to prevent addicts from getting them – in fact, many addicts have to resort to crime in order to fuel their habit.
 The worst aspect of minimum pricing would be that it would affect the poor the most.
-The middle class and wealthy would not be affected greatly by minimum pricing, but for the poor, it would mean a serious restriction on their ability to purchase alcohol – why should a large proportion of society be punished for the destructive and irresponsible actions of a minority (binge drinkers and alcoholics)?
+The middle class and wealthy would not be affected greatly by minimum pricing, but for the poor, it would mean a serious restriction on their ability to purchase alcohol – why should a large proportion of society be punished for the destructive and irresponsible actions of a minority?

-Responsible drinkers would be punished as a result of minimum pricing legislation – they would be forced by an authoritarian government to pay more for alcohol for no reason whatsoever.
+Responsible drinkers would be punished as a result of minimum pricing legislation – they would be forced by the government to pay more for alcohol for no reason whatsoever.
 The statistics emphasised by Alcohol Concern may indeed be valid, but the cost and harms of alcohol-related problems may not actually be strongly linked to the price of alcohol.
 In addition, perhaps binge-drinking is more of a cultural phenomenon than a reflection of prices in alcohol – many Eastern European countries have much cheaper alcohol than we do, although they don’t have this problem; except for the Brits who go to Eastern Europe for binge-drinking holidays.

 Raising the price of alcohol to prevent alcohol-related harms would be like raising the price of cars to prevent the harms of reckless driving.
 The most effective way to preserve the free market and our liberty, whilst also minimising alcohol-related harms, is through well-informed education.
 People will always be able to ruin their lives by abusing alcohol, but in order to prevent them from doing so, without using force or coercion, is through persuasion and reasoning.
 We need a cultural, attitudinal change, not a legislative one.
 Young people should be made fully aware of the dangers of alcohol and alcoholics should receive effective treatment (perhaps abstinence-based recovery, which Russell Brand praises as the most effective method).